aloop/aml-css/README.md

 # AML CSS

 This is a personal project, based heavily on things like ITCSS and SUITCSS.
 I don't really recommend anyone else use it at the moment.
-Class names and attributes aren't really stable at the moment.
+Class names and attributes aren't really stable.

 ## TODO